Engee documentation

 Details

-Specify the response angles of the polar radiation pattern as vector 1 at .
-The angles are measured from the centre axis of the acoustic element and should be between -180° and 180° inclusive.
+Specify the response angles of the polar radiation pattern in the form of a vector 1 on .
+The angles are measured from the central axis of the acoustic element and should be in the range from -180° to 180° inclusive.

 Dependencies

-To enable this parameter, set the Element type parameters to Custom Microphone.
+To enable this parameter, set the Element type parameter to Custom Microphone.

 Default value